Shopify and Amazon are giants in the e-commerce world, but which one is better for your business? Read on to make the right choice.

 Here are some other benefits of selling on Amazon:

-- Traffic and repeat business, with less marketing effort.
+Traffic and repeat business.
 Amazon already owns the brand power, and you get a boost just from being listed on the site.
-That doesn't mean you can sit back and relax completely, but you don't have to put in the SEO work to make your own site rank.
+That doesn't mean you can sit back and relax completely, but you don't have to put in the SEO and marketing work to make your own site rank.

-- Access to Amazon resources, including shipping and fulfillment options, shipping discounts, the third-party seller community and Amazon customer service.
+- Access to Amazon resources.
+These include shipping and fulfillment options, shipping discounts, the third-party seller community and Amazon customer service.

 How much does it cost to sell on Amazon?